Note:You can also print this document as a one-page handout in Adobe PDF format by

 In another article I discussed potential minerals for sufferers of anxiety and panic attacks, so

-it's only appropriate to discuss vitamins, panic attacks and anxiety.
+it's only appropriate to discuss vitamins for anxiety.

 Let's begin with Vitamin C: